 Istanbul has a number of cinemas, which are found mostly in the malls.
 The latest English films are shown with only a slight delay from their original release dates.
 All films are shown in their original language with Turkish subtitles.

-Sports and leisure in Istanbul
+Sports and outdoor activities in Istanbul

 The city presents many options for leisure and sporting activities.
 Football is enormously popular in Turkey and Istanbul hosts Beşiktaş, Fenerbahçe and Galatasaray, fierce rivals and the country's most celebrated football clubs.